ContractLand/Chain-Load-Test/README.md

 - Ramp Period: 5 sec
 - Active Period: 55 sec
 - Cooling Timeout: 10 sec

+In addition, the ratio of token creator to ether sender is 1:2 (weighted random).

+### Report

 The report for the load test can be found in the `load_test_report` folder